-- A. Project Identification: The Village at Discovery Lot 4 - 1.
-Project Location: Lee's Summit, Missouri - B. Owner: INTRINSIC DEVELOPMENT - Owner's Representative: Brian Maenner - C. Architect: Rosemann & Associates, P.C., 1526 Grand, Kansas City, MO 64108 - D. Contractor: - E. The Work consists of the following: - 1.
-The Project consists of the development of a wood-framed, slab-on-grade, elevator-equipped three-story building.
-The building will have retail and parking on the first floor and forty-six (46), one-bedroom units and two-bedroom units on the second and third.
-The building shall also consist of community spaces, an office, and building service spaces.
+- A. Project Identification: The Village at Discovery Lot 5 - 1.
+Project Location: Lee's Summit, Missouri - B. Owner: INTRINSIC DEVELOPMENT1.
+Owner's Representative: Brian Maenner - C. Architect: Rosemann & Associates, P.C., 1526 Grand, Kansas City, MO 64108 - D. Contractor: - E. The Work consists of the following: - 1.
+The Project consists of the development of a steel-supported concrete podium with woodframed construction above, slab-on-grade (primarily leave-out for future commercial tenants), and an elevator-equipped three-story building.
+The building will have retail on the first floor and thirty-six (36), one-bedroom units and two-bedroom units on the second and third.
+The building shall also consist of a small elevator lobby with resident mail and building service spaces.
 The Project will also include appropriate surface parking and site amenities.